openmod/openmod-docs/content/development-guide/making-your-first-plugin.md

 TODO

 ## Best Practices
 Do not use static plugin instances, instead always pass instances by reference.
-The reason for that is that Rocket can dynamically create and destroy your plugin instances, which could result in wrong instances being used.
+OpenMod can dynamically create and destroy your plugin instances, which would result in wrong instances being used.